Robinson Crusoe poster

 The inciting incident occurs at 10 minutes when A violent storm hits the island and a shipwreck occurs.
 Crusoe washes ashore - the first human the animals have ever encountered, bringing danger and the unknown..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Mak decides to actively approach and interact with Crusoe, choosing curiosity over fear.
+This illustrates the protagonist's commitment to Mak decides to actively approach and interact with Crusoe, choosing curiosity over fear.
 This decision to engage with the human rather than hide marks the point of no return., moving from reaction to action.

 The Collapse moment at 66 minutes (73% through) represents the emotional nadir.
 Here, The cats launch a major attack.
 Several animals are captured or threatened with death.
 Mak's lies and cowardice are exposed, and his friends turn against him.
 All seems lost., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.